 - 1-year pre-registration training course in a pharmacy

-- registration exam
+- pass a registration exam

 If you don't have the qualifications to get onto an MPharm degree, you could do a 2-year pharmacy foundation degree.
-You could then take a job as a pharmacy assistant or technician and apply for the MPharm degree directly into year two.
+You could then take a job as a pharmacy assistant or technician and apply for the MPharm degree directly in year two.

 Career Path and Progression